LCRT215/Sprint-Challenge--Testing/README.md

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

 describe() groups together several related tests in one test suite.
 Usually you'll put multiple it()s under one describe because it() is used for an individual test.
-I think of describe() as a whole quiz on one topic and it() as the questions on that quiz
+I think of describe() as a whole quiz on one topic and it() as the questions on that quiz.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?